ets-labs/python-dependency-injector/docs/providers/factory.rst

 Factory providers and attribute injections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Example below shows how to create ``Factory`` of particular class with
+Example below shows how to create ``di.Factory`` of particular class with
 attribute injections.
 Those injections are done by setting specified attributes
 with injectable values right after object's creation.